Chants of 'F--- Joe Biden' rain down from NASCAR stands during interview with Talladega winner

 Chants of "F*** Joe Biden" rained down from the crowd at Alabama’s Talladega Superspeedway after Brandon Brown captured his first NASCAR Xfinity Series race victory.

-The anti-Biden chants came during Brown’s post-race interview and after telling the reporter that his victory was a "dream come true" the crowd began to loudly shout in unison their displeasure with the president.
+The anti-Biden chants came during Brown’s post-race interview.
+After Brown told a reporter his victory was a "dream come true," the crowd began to loudly shout in unison their displeasure with the president.

 BIDEN SAYS ‘EVERYBODY IS FRUSTRATED’ AS AGENDA STALLS IN CONGRESS AMID DEM DIVISION

-The reporter acknowledged the chants and claimed the fans were shouting "let's go Brandon!"
+The reporter acknowledged the chants and claimed the fans were shouting "Let’s go Brandon!"

 NASCAR initially posted video of the interview with the chant but later deleted the tweet.

-Fox News reached out to NASCAR to inquire why the post was taken down but did not immediately receive a response.
+Fox News reached out to NASCAR to ask why the post was taken down but did not immediately receive a response.

-NASCAR officials called the race with five laps remaining of the 113 scheduled at the 2.66-mile superspeedway due to low visibility.
-Brown was declared the race leader as a final caution flag flew with 11 laps remaining and beat out playoff driver Branon Jones in the last scoring loop.
+NASCAR officials called the race with five laps remaining in the scheduled 113-lap race at the 2.66-mile speedway due to poor visibility.
+Brown was declared the race leader as a final caution flag flew with 11 laps remaining.
+Brown defeated playoff driver Brandon Jones in the last scoring loop.

 "Dad, we did it, let’s go!"
 Brown yelled to the camera during the interview.